 You will be escorted to your room, which will have a theme of stark whites with touches of blood red, hardwood floors, and mirrors throughout.
 There is a big difference between the premium and the executive room in both size and layout, so for it is definitely worth upgrading.
 As for Suites, Faena offers 8 different types, most notably the Tower suite which is 3 floors with a fiber optic crystal chandelier that changes colors, and the enormous Faena suite, which has two marbled bathrooms and some of the best views in the city.

 Even the bathrooms in the executive rooms are quite spacious, with gigantic tubs and a separate shower area.
 The natural bath products are from Kiehl’s, and are larger in size than what you get at other hotels.
 Some other basic products that you might expect from a luxury hotel of this caliber were missing, such as toothpaste, but were brought up in a flash with a quick call.
 In the bathroom alone, there are 4 options for pre-set lighting scenes, which some guests love, and others find overly complicated when all they want to do is turn on a light.
 The beds are quite lovely, piled high with white down comforters and a nice selection of pillows.
 There is an electronic control next to the bed to conveniently open and close the blinds and velvet curtains.
 Closet space is abundant, and housekeeping made a point to carefully hang up and organize clothing that had been on the floor instead of just folding and placing into a pile.
-A comment that was overheard from more than one guest is that Wi-Ffi is expensive (US$20 per day), yet unfortunately unreliable in some rooms.
+The hotel now offers free wi-fi to guests, a welcome change.

 The outdoor pool and bar area at Faena is the place in Buenos Aires to see and be seen.
 It’s not rare that you may see Guns and Roses drinking beer with System of a Down, Chris Martin from Coldplay writing songs, or Naomi Campbell strutting her stuff poolside.
 Great fun except when the ratio of lounge chairs to guests is inadequate, which happens almost daily when the weather heats up.